emybart415/motif-mark/README.md

 • 'motif-mark-oop.py' - main script

-• 'bioinfo.py' - script that inclueds some functions that are imported and used by the main script
+• 'bioinfo.py' - script that uncludes required functions that are imported and used by the main script

 ## Required Packages (scripts themselves will handle importation)